 Conflict can involve issues of power and authority.
 Adults may resort to threats and punishments to solve problems with children.
 Labor unions may strike and management may respond by laying off workers.
 These are examples of using power to control, intimidate and force solutions on other people.
 These forced outcomes only add to the grounds for future conflict.

 Conflict can also be motivated by ego.
 Solutions are selfishly sought with little regard for the other person.
 The conflict becomes a "win/lose" situation in which one person "wins" at someone else's expense.
 The one-sidedness of this "solution" increases the odds of more conflict.
 "Losers" will defy, test, resist and retaliate against the "winners."

 Effective negotiation is a two-way process that encourages both sides to actively participate in making decisions.
 It also provides a way for people to learn to understand each other better and to grow in their relationships.
 Negotiation helps to create a healthy balance between "giving" and "getting."
 Everyone becomes a "winner" through negotiation.

 The key to effective negotiation is clear communication.
-Communication involves three important skills: understanding.
+Communication involves three important skills: speaking, listening, and understanding.
 You can't have one skill work without the others — for example, you can't have good understanding without good listening and speaking.
 Negotiation is most effective when people are able to clearly identify and discuss their sources of disagreement and misunderstanding.